 How to write a research paper

-Narrow the topic
+Selecting the topic

 Map out your approach by composing a detailed sentence outline.
 First, compose a thesis statement.
 This one sentence statement is the most important one of your entire research paper so be sure to phrase it carefully.
 A thesis statement clearly communicates the subject of your paper and the approach you are going to take.
 It is the controlling factor to which all information that follows must relate.
 Secondly, group and regroup your notes according to the various aspects of your topic until you find a sequence that seems logical.
 This can serve as the basis for your outline.

-Write a rough draft
+Writing and revising a rough draft

 In writing a rough draft you are striving for a flow of ideas.
 Write using your final outline and organized notes as guides.
 Do not worry about correct spelling or punctuation at this stage.
 Remember that the purpose of a rough draft is to see if you have a logical progression of arguments and sufficient supporting material.

 Make the necessary adjustments until you are satisfied your statements flow logically and your ideas have been fully presented in clear, concise prose.
 You may need to review your documentation if some sections of your text need further development.

 Writing the bibliography (list of sources used)